john-itcsolutions/cheirrs/README.md

 NOTE: As we don't own or control the elastos sub-modules, and since the `cheirrs/elastos-smartweb-service/grpc_adenine/__init__.py` file is empty in the elastos-smartweb-service module, we have included ITCSA's version of `__init__.py` in the cheirrs root directory.
 This version caters for initialising the SQLAlchemy interface from an existing database, and generating a full set of Database Models, using SQLAlchemy's ORM & methods of Database Metadata Reflection.
 However you need to re-insert the root-directory-version at your `cheirrs/elastos-smartweb-service/grpc_adenine/__init__.py` (in local copies) to enable it to work properly as a Python init file.
 This init file will be run by the system before running the server at /grpc_adenine/server.py.
 You would have to keep these 2 versions of `__init__.py` in sync with each other if you need to edit `__init__.py`, and want to use your own github account for repo and container registry storage.
 Please note you will actually have to delete the initial elastos repo directories after cloning cheirrs, followed by cloning the complete repo's back into cheirrs/ from https://github.com/cyber-republic/elstos-smartweb-service and https://github.com/cyber-republic/python-grpc-adenine.
 The latter repo (python-grpc-adenine) is meant to be run from the client's (user's) device, and provides the protocol buffers which the smart-web service communicates to the client with; ie gRPC protocols.

-It is important to have both `__init__.py` files set up before building the 'smart' docker image.
+It is important to have the `__init__.py` file set up before building the 'smart' docker image.

 `cd path/to/cheirrs/elastos-smartweb-service`

 The .env.example file here needs to be filled-in with the correct database name, database server address and port as well as the correct addresses for the smart-web container ie the blockchain addresses and ports for smart-web.
 Build the 'smart' docker container, after deploying the kubernetes containers for each of smart-web and pgadmin4, so you know the relevant addresses to use (check on `juju status`) - see below:

 The blockchain server ip-addresses in the .env.example file need to match the address of kubernetes-worker/0, here.
 Also the database details will require alteration.

-Ensure you are in cheirrs/elastos-smartweb-service directory.

-At this point you can get and edit the addresses for the various blockchain connections in .env.example from the address of kubernetes-worker/0.
-In cheirrs/elastos-smartweb-service/ you simply:

-`docker image build -t smart .`

-You then push the resulting file to a Docker registry that is recognised as "secure" by Docker, preceeded by:

-`docker tag smart:latest <your-docker-repo-name>/smart:v0.01`

-The build processes may take some time (initially).
-When completed, we can push our images to the docker registry.

-`docker push <your-docker-repo-name>/smart:v0.01`

-`juju run-action docker-registry/0 push image=<your-docker-repo-name>/smart pull=True --wait`

-and;

-`juju run-action docker-registry/0 push image=dpage/pgadmin4 pull=True --wait`

-NOTE: MUCH OF THE FOLLOWING TEXT CAN BE AVOIDED IF YOU SIMPLY CHOOSE TO DEPLOY SMART-WEB DIRECTLY FROM THE CHEIRRS REPO. ie, from "cheirrs" directory (we are deploying to the kubernetes-worker/0), as follows (note that these kubernetes containers are separate from the docker containers just built):
+NOTE: MUCH OF THE LATER TEXT CAN BE AVOIDED IF YOU SIMPLY CHOOSE TO DEPLOY PGADMIN4 AND SMART-WEB DIRECTLY FROM THE CHEIRRS REPO. ie, from "cheirrs" directory (we are deploying to the kubernetes-worker/0), as follows (note that these kubernetes containers are separate from the docker containers soon to be built):

-1. `docker tag smart <your-docker-repo-name>/smart:v0.01`

-2.

-3. `juju deploy ./smart-web --to 7 --series  focal --force`
+1. `juju deploy ./smart-web --to 7 --series  focal --force`

         (This is kubernetes-worker/0)

+2. `docker pull dpage/pgadmin4:latest`

-4. `juju deploy ./pgadmin4 --to 8 --series  focal --force`
+3. `juju deploy ./pgadmin4 --to 8 --series  focal --force`

         (This is kubernetes-worker/1)